-Mother, mother, dear, dear mother, I love the sweet home that contains a fond mother
+Mother, mother, dear, dear mother.

+I love the sweet home that contains a fond mother.

-When th' deep voice of thunder, and th' hoarse winds I hear.
-'Mid the bright lightning's flash, that illumines the sphere, My thoughts often tell me the heart of another No'er possesses the feelings expressed by a mother.
+When th' deep voice of thunder, and th' hoarse wind I hear, 'Mid the bright lightning's flash, that illumines the sphere, My thoughts of en tell me the heart of another Ne'er possesses the feelings expressed by a mother, Mother, mother, dear, dear mother.

-Mother, mother, dear, dear mother, I love the sweet home that contains a fond mother.
-In th' bright sunny land of th' Italian's fair clime, 'Mid beauty and splendor, I'd hasten the time My voyage will be ended, and th' home of another,-- I leave for the home which contains a fond mother.
+I love the sweet home that contains a fond mother.

+In th' bright sunny land of th' Italian's fair clime, 'Mid beauty and splendor, I'd hasten the time My voyage will be ended, and th' home of another,-I leave for the home which contains a fond mother.